gdcc/rust-dataverse/Readme.md

 cargo install --git https://github.com/JR-1991/rust-dataverse.git
 ```

-After installation, you can interact with the Dataverse API using the dvcli command.
+After installation, you can interact with the Dataverse API using the `dvcli` command.
+See usage examples bellow.
 Note that this command installs only the CLI tool, not the library itself.
 Instructions for adding the library to your project are provided below.
+You don't need to install the library in order to use the `dvcli` command line.

 **Library**